lucaskumara/Genetic-Algorithm/README.md

 Note: I do not own the code within FitnessCalculator.java.
 This was provided to us by our professor.

 ## Purpose
+This assignment was the second assignment given to me when I took intro to artificial intelligence.
 The purpose of the assignment was to create a genetic algorithm from scratch that could figure out how to unshred a "shredded document".
 These shredded documents were provided to us in the form of text files that were denoted as shredded.
 The algorithm would use make use of a variety of genetic operators in an attempt to bring the shredded file back into a fully readable text.

 ### Genetic Operators
 The algorithm implemented four types of genetic operators.
 Two types of crossover and two types of mutation.